bradfrost/atomic-design/chapter-5.md

 > By using the same templating engine, along with the help of the Component Libraries Drupal Module, the tool gives Drupal the ability to directly include, extend, and embed the Twig templates that Pattern Lab uses for its components without any template duplication at all! <cite><a href="https://www.phase2technology.com/blog/introducing-pattern-lab-starter-8/">Evan Lovely, Phase2 Technology</a>

 ### Is your culture Holy Grail compatible?
 You may have read that last section and thought, "That's amazing!
 My company needs this now!"
 While Holy Grail-style systems are indeed great, there are reasons why you may *not* be able to achieve the Holy Grail.
 Perhaps your organization creates tons of digital products on many different platforms using wildly different technologies.
 Maybe you're a giant multinational company scattered all over the world.
 Maybe you're company has an extremely decentralized, autonomous culture.
-Or maybe you're the the United States federal government.
+Or maybe you're a gigantic federal government.

 {% include figure.html src="../images/fpo.png" caption="The Draft US Design System is the design system for the United States federal government." %}

 The U.S. government's design system — called the [Draft U.S. Web Digital Standards](https://standards.usa.gov/) — is a collection of UI components and visual styles created to help people making government websites build more consistent UIs.
-It would certainly be amazing to see a Holy Grail-style system implemented at this scale, but as you might imagine that's a pretty tall order.
+The design system provides markup and styles for users to download and weave into their applications.
+It would certainly be amazing to see a Holy Grail-style system implemented at this gigantic scale, but as you might imagine that's a pretty tall order.
 The vastness and decentralized nature of the organization means that the Holy Grail isn't really achievable without some dramatic restructuring of how federal government websites get built.

 If a relatively scattered, decentralized culture is your reality, don't be disheartened!
 Even getting *some* design system in place — a handful of go-to UI patterns, some helpful documentation, or guiding principles — can show your organization the light towards the Grail.
 As we've discussed throughout this chapter, your efforts are ongoing, and before you can run you must first learn to crawl.